-If you assign a hot key for toggling AutoCorrect on and off and have also enabled more than one language in Language & Region System Preferences, TypeIt4Me will first cycle through the top three languages in the list when you press the hot key.
+If you assign a hot key for toggling AutoCorrect on and off and have also enabled more than one language in Language & Region System Preferences, TypeIt4Me will cycle through the top three languages in the list when you press the hot key.

 For example, if you set F5 as the AutoCorrect hot key and your list of languages is like the one pictured here, pressing the hot key will switch from English (U.K.) to Français.
 Pressing it again will switch to Deutsch.
 One more press on the hot key will turn AutoCorrect off.
 The next press on the hot key will bring back British English, starting a new cycle.
+If you tick the "Show language settings in the menu bar" box in your AutoCorrect preferences, your current language setting will be displayed next to the TypeIt4Me icon, like so:

 Note that when you make changes to the Preferred Languages list in System Preferences, you will need to relaunch TypeIt4Me for the changes to take effect.
 The languages AppleSpell can check are: English, French, Italian, Spanish, German, Dutch, Swedish and Portuguese.

-2.15.5 Apps
+2.15.5 Special

-The Apps preference tab is where you'll find the option to assign special behaviours to TypeIt4Me when you're typing in specific apps.
-For each app listed (added by drag and dropping or by using the + button), you can either assign a specific snippet set to be used or you can tell TypeIt4Me not to expand abbreviations at all while you're in that app.
-To remove an app from this list, just select it and click the - button.
+The Special preference tab is where you can assign special behaviours to TypeIt4Me for when you're typing in specific apps.
+For each app listed (added by drag and drop or using the + button), you can either assign a specific snippet set to use exclusively or you can tell TypeIt4Me not to expand at all while you're typing in that app.
+To remove an app, select it and click the - button.